 - Those who are in a situation where it will be very burdensome to meet at the tax office in person.

 If it will be very difficult to meet for an ID control, you may apply for an exemption.
-The application must be in writing and include the reason why it will be very burdensome to meet at the tax office.
+The application must be in writing and include the reason why it will be very difficult to meet at the tax office.
 The application must be sent to Central Office Foreign Tax Affairs.
-Also, the application has to include the following:
+The Application must include the following:

 - Verified copy of valid passport or national ID card approved as a travel document in the Schengen Area